migueldemontoro/espanaenllamas-obsolete/update/README.md

 5. Then some Excel templates to create an update QUERY out of the previous step output data and we are ready to insert our geolocation to the forest fires and cities.

-6. We can use the provided MySQL schema to create the DB inside MySQL _eel\_schema.sql_ and populate it with the new data
+6. We can use the provided MySQL schema to create the DB inside MySQL _eel\_schema.sql_ and populate it with the new data by itself

+7. After that we need to merge the old dataset with the new dataset but that is explained in [another document](./MySQL/queries/merge.md)